Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 # lab 13 - Configure Information Barriers

+## Lab scenario
 As Joni, the Compliance Administrator for Contoso Ltd., your responsibility is to configure and manage Information Barriers in Microsoft 365.
 Information Barriers play a critical role in maintaining clear boundaries and preventing unauthorized communication between specific groups or individuals within your organization.
 By implementing Information Barriers, you ensure compliance with regulations, protect sensitive information, and minimize conflicts of interest.
 This setup will create a secure work environment, safeguarding data confidentiality and supporting Contoso Ltd.'s commitment to compliance.

+## Lab objectives

+In this lab, you will complete the following tasks:

 ## Task 1: Creating segments for Information Barriers